Neural Volume Super-Resolution: Ablation Experiments

 As we describe in Sec.~\ref{sec:planar_representation}, Chan \etal~\cite{chan2022eg3d} use a tri-plane model constituting three positional feature planes $\{P_{xy},P_{xz},P_{yz}\}$ for representing human face scenes.
 We propose to add a 4\textsuperscript{th} feature plane $P_\text{dir}$ whose two axes span the 2D space of possible viewing directions for each point $p$.
 We do that in order to accommodate effects like non-uniform scene illumination, and subsequently to improve reconstruction performance, as we show in Fig.~\ref{fig:viewdir_effect}.

-To evaluate the effectiveness of $P_\text{dir}$, we compare the proposed quadri-plane model with a tri-plane model comprising only the three positional planes.
+To further evaluate the effectiveness of $P_\text{dir}$, we compare the proposed quadri-plane model with a tri-plane model comprising only the three positional planes.
 Note that we did not include SR model $F$ in this ablation experiment.
-We present a qualitative side-by-side comparison in the second part of the attached video file, and provide a quantitative performance evaluation in Tab.~\ref{tab:viewdir_plane}, where we measure the performance of the two models on the task of reconstructing $1400$ novel views corresponding to $7$ scenes, using the PSNR, SSIM and LPIPS metrics.
-The results of all metrics indicate a clear advantage for the proposed quadri-plane model.
+We present a qualitative side-by-side comparison in the attached `EffectOfViewdirPlane.mp4' video file, and provide a quantitative performance evaluation in Tab.~\ref{tab:viewdir_plane}, where we measure the performance of the two models on the task of reconstructing $1400$ novel views corresponding to $7$ scenes, using the PSNR, SSIM and LPIPS metrics.
+The results by all metrics, including an almost $3dB$ increase in PSNR, indicate a clear advantage for the proposed quadri-plane model.